 Before you choose a truck company to start your journey on the open road, it pays to know what you want to get out of the job.
 There are plenty of trucking driving jobs that anyone can pursue, and here are some of the most common ones:

-- Company Driver
+Company Driver

 Company drivers usually directly work for a firm and are on payroll.
-Depending on the company, a driver can enjoy various benefits, including paid CDL training, health insurance, paid vacations, safety bonuses, and advancement opportunities.
+Depending on the company, a driver can enjoy various benefits, including paid CDL training program, health insurance, paid vacations, safety bonuses, and advancement opportunities.
 The longer you stay with a trucking firm and the safer your driving record is, the more options you can get.
 Although working directly for a company can give you plenty of benefits, tons of regulations are imposed by them, making it an unpleasant work environment over time.

-Although a company driving job may not be the one you’d want to have for the rest of your life, it can give you the necessary experience, opportunities, learn, and growth for a better trucker career.
+Although a company driving position may not be the one you’d want to have for the rest of your life, it can give you the necessary experience, opportunities, learn, and growth for a better trucker career.

-- Solo Driver
+Solo Driver

-Solo truck drivers usually haul and deliver loads, ranging from an entire truckload or half a full load.
+Solo truck drivers usually haul and deliver loads ranging from an entire truckload or half a full load.
 It’s a good fit for individuals that like working alone.
 However, the disadvantage of being a solo operator is that you can only rest during your off-hours.

-- Team Driver
+Team Driver

 Team drivers are two individuals that work together to move freight faster.
 For instance, one can operate the wheel while the other rests behind the cab, allowing them to have one well-rested driver at all times to ensure the freight doesn’t stop for 10 hours, meeting federal safety requirements.
 Team drivers usually get more priority over solo drivers because they handle urgent or rush loads, resulting in them getting better pay and miles.

-- Truck Driver Apprentice
+Truck Driver Apprentice

 If you don’t have CDL yet but want to start trucking to start your career early, you can achieve this by applying for a truck driver apprentice job.
 Companies structure this program differently, but most would assign you to load and unload trucks for a month and expand from there.
 An advantage of this job is that you get to have the training you need to get a CDL, alongside special license endorsements.